 STATE COLLEGE, PA.
-(AP) - Penn State coach Joe Paterno said he was shocked, saddened and as surprised as everyone else to learn longtime assistant Jerry Sandusky was charged with sexually abusing young boys over a 15-year period, including four years when Sandusky still was a member of the Nittany Lions’ staff.
+(AP) - Penn State coach Joe Paterno said he was shocked, saddened and as surprised as everyone else to learn longtime assistant Jerry Sandusky was charged with sexually abusing young boys over a 15-year period, including four years when Sandusky still was a member of the Nittany Lions staff.

 “If this is true we were all fooled, along with scores of professionals trained in such things, and we grieve for the victims and their families.
-They are in our prayers,” Paterno in a statement issued Sunday night by his son, Scott.
+They are in our prayers,” Paterno in a statement issued Sunday evening by his son, Scott.

 Paterno referred to his grand jury testimony in which he testified that he was informed by an assistant coach in 2002 that he had witnessed an incident in the shower of the team locker room.
-Prosecutors have said Paterno had passed on the information to Athletic Director Tim Curley.
+Prosecutors have said Paterno had passed on the information to athletic director Tim Curley.

 But Paterno said specific actions alleged to have occurred in the grand jury report were not relayed to him.

 “It was obvious that the witness was distraught over what he saw, but he at no time related to me the very specific actions contained in the grand jury report,” Paterno said in the statement.
 “Regardless, it was clear that the witness saw something inappropriate involving Mr. Sandusky.
 As coach Sandusky was retired from our coaching staff at that time, I referred the matter to university administrators.”